johnakon/django_ORM_-playground/README.md

 # django_ORM_playground

-| Workign with the django ORM
+| Working with the django ORM